Lian Ross

-Josephine Hiebel, known by the stage name Lian Ross (born December 8, 1962) is a German Hi-NRG/Euro disco singer.
+Josephine Hiebel (born December 8, 1962), known by the stage name Lian Ross, is a German hi-NRG/Euro disco singer.

 Career

 She started her career by recording songs with producer Luis Rodriguez, whom she married later.

-She has recorded successful covers such as Sylvester's "Do You Wanna Funk" and Modern Talking's "You're My Heart, You're My Soul."
-Her original hit songs include, "Say You'll Never", "Fantasy", and "Scratch My Name" among others.
-A compilation of her hit singles and choice tracks, "The Best of and More" was released in 2005.
-One of her recent successful hit singles is, "Never Gonna Lose" released on ZYX Records in Germany on December 27, 2005, and her song "Young Hearts Run Free" was released on Blanco y Negro Music in Spain on September 9, 2009.
+She has recorded successful covers such as Sylvester's "Do You Wanna Funk" and Modern Talking's "You're My Heart, You're My Soul".
+Her original hit songs include "Say You'll Never", "Fantasy", and "Scratch My Name", among others.
+A compilation of her hit singles, The Best of and More was released in 2005.
+Singles in the 2000s include "Never Gonna Lose" released on ZYX Records in Germany on December 27, 2005, and a version of "Young Hearts Run Free" released on Blanco y Negro in Spain on September 9, 2009.

 She also provided vocals to many projects with her husband Luis Rodriguez, including Fun Factory, Creative Connection, Josy, Jobel, and Dana Harris.